CalvinG-Analytics/Projects-Portfolio/ClassProjects/BayesianBandwidth/README.md

 ![f_hat](https://latex.codecogs.com/png.image?\bg_white\dpi{120}\hat{f}_h(x)=\frac{1}{nh}\sum_{i=1}^nK\left(\frac{X_i-x}{h}\right))

 The KDE method is heavily influenced by the choice of the bandwidth $h$: too large and the estimate misses important features and creates bias, yet if it's too small the curve overfits to the noise and makes a poor estimate.
-Many authors in literature have contrived methods to choosing an appropriate $h$, this project follows a Bayesian approach[[I]](#ref1).
+Many authors in literature have contrived methods for selecting an appropriate $h$, this project follows a Bayesian approach as described in (Gangopadhyay, 2002)[^[I]^](#ref1).

 Where $\vec{X} = (X_1, X_2, \dots, X_n)$